khannasahab/beautiful-jekyll/index.md

 #### ⏳ &nbsp;[Wanna know about my startup(s)?](/blogs/techpreneur/startup/intro_startup_and_techpreneur/)

 {: .box-bordered .link-no-color}
-#### 👉 &nbsp;More about me [🔡 Resume](/hireme), [🔤 Cover Letter](/cover-letter)
+#### 👉 &nbsp;Maybe we can work together. [🔡 Resume](/hireme), [🔤 Cover Letter](/cover-letter)

 {: .box-bordered}
 This is my personal website.
 I write about Software Development, Startups, Life, and Random thoughts.
-Feel free to contact from the menu at top of the page OR from the details at bottom of the page.
+Feel free to contact for any query, any help, work proposal.

 ### Featured Articles